QuarkNerd/blog/tclarke-scottlogic/_posts/2021-04-22-losing-the-fear.md

 ### Inheritance

-I think the biggest thing Java programmers will struggle with when it comes to C++ is the way inheritance, which is the most go-to tool in Java, is far
+I think the biggest thing Java programmers will struggle with when it comes to C++ is the way inheritance, possibly the most common architectural tool in Java, is far more awkward to work with in C++.
+However, in some ways, this is less a bug than a feature.

 Firstly, [inheritance is traditionally overused in every language](https://en.wikipedia.org/wiki/Composition_over_inheritance).
 Having it be more inconvenient, pushes you towards composition, which is often a far better pattern.